zlib-ng/zlib-ng/PORTING.md

 Zlib-ng can be compiled in zlib-compat mode, suitable for zlib-replacement in a single application or system-wide.

+Please note that zlib-ng in zlib-compat mode tries to maintain both API and ABI compatibility with the original zlib.
+Any issues regarding compatibility can be reported as bugs.

-Please note that zlib-ng in zlib-compat mode is API-compatible but not ABI-compatible, meaning that you cannot simply replace the zlib library/dll files and expect the application to work.
-The application will need to be recompiled against the zlib-ng headers and libs to ensure full compatibility.
+In certain instances you may not be able to simply replace the zlib library/dll files and expect the application to work.
+The application may need to be recompiled against the zlib-ng headers and libs to ensure full compatibility.

+It is also possible for the deflate output stream to differ from the original zlib due to algorithmic differences between the two libraries.
+Any tests or applications that depend on the exact length of the deflate stream being a certain value will need to be updated.

 **Advantages:**
 - Easy to port to, since it only requires a recompile of the application and